Amortized Inference for Correlated Discrete Choice Models via Equivariant Neural Networks

 \textbf{Target gradient computation.} Computing target gradients for Sobolev training requires differentiating through the choice simulation process.
 Since discrete choices are inherently non-differentiable, we employ a smooth relaxation using a temperature-scaled softmax.
-For each Monte Carlo draw $r$ with utility vector $\vec{U}^{(r)} = \utilstar + \vec{\epsilon}^{(r)}$, we approximate the hard choice indicator with:

-where $\tau > 0$ is a temperature parameter.
-As $\tau \to \infty$, this converges to the hard argmax; for finite $\tau$, it provides a differentiable approximation.
+For each Monte Carlo draw $r$ with utility vector $\vec{U}^{(r)} = \utilstar + \vec{\epsilon}^{(r)}$, we approximate the hard choice indicator with: where $\tau > 0$ is a temperature parameter.
+As $\tau \to \infty$, this converges to the hard choice indicator; for finite $\tau$, it provides a differentiable approximation.
+We use $\tau = 5$ in our experiments, which provides a balance between gradient accuracy (low bias) and computational stability.
 The target log-probability is then: